The Consumer Finance Law Review: Hungary

 Under a deposit account contract, the depositor may deposit a certain amount of money with the bank, and the bank undertakes to accept the money and to repay the same amount at a later date with interest.

-Act V of 2013 on the Civil Code has relatively few provisions on deposit account contracts and distinguishes between fixed-term and non-fixed-term deposits.7 Such provisions are not mandatory: the parties might agree on other conditions.
+Act V of 2013 on the Civil Code has relatively few provisions on deposit account contracts and distinguishes between fixed-term and non-fixed-term deposits.7 Such provisions are not mandatory: the parties may agree on other conditions.
 The following summarises the main provisions of the Civil Code on deposit accounts:

-- in the case of fixed-term deposits, the bank must repay the funds held on the account upon maturity or as instructed by the depositor;
+- In the case of fixed-term deposits, the bank must repay the funds held on the account upon maturity or as instructed by the depositor.

-- the depositor may request repayment of the funds held in the account before the expiry of the term specified in the contract.
-In the absence of the depositor's request, the bank shall not be entitled to repay the funds held on the account before expiry;
+- The depositor may request repayment of the funds held in the account before the expiry of the term specified in the contract.
+In the absence of the depositor's request, the bank shall not be entitled to repay the funds held on the account before expiry.

-- in the case of deposits for a non-fixed term the bank must promptly repay the funds held in the account as instructed by the depositor.
+- In the case of deposits for a non-fixed term the bank must promptly repay the funds held in the account as instructed by the depositor.

 There is a special deposit account, which is popular among long-term investors.
 In this case, a special deposit account shall be opened in Hungarian forints, where the consumer could deposit money only in the first year after its opening.
 Afterwards the deposited amount shall remain in the deposit account for five or more years.
 After the expiry of such term the depositor could request the refund of the deposit and the accrued interest.
 This special type of deposit is free from tax on interest.8